 Note: The Ethernet cable must be a cross over cable for a direct connection to the controller or when using with a hub that does not automatically cross over the cable.
 The exception is the TestStar IIS controller which has a built in cross over so does not need a crossover cable.

 (2) Check that the controller ground cable is secured to the grounding lug on the back of the controller and to test frames ground.
 On rare occasion grounding issues have allowed enough noise to interfere with the controller communication network.

 (3) Make sure the Ethernet cable is connected to the correct port on the processor.

-If your processor has more than one Ethernet port, use LAN 1 or ENET 1 not LAN 2, ENET 2, or DEBUG:
+If your processor has more than one Ethernet port, use LAN 1, ENET 1, or 10/100 Base, not LAN 2, ENET 2, or DEBUG:

 If your processor has LAN 0 and LAN 1 choose LAN 0 not LAN 1 or DEBUG.

 (4) Reseat the processor board and secure it with the lock down screws on both sides.
 Clean the contacts with contact cleaner first if available.